 Finding the Best Places to Retire Since 2006!

-Retire in Oro Valley, Arizona?
+Oro Valley, Arizona

-Climate: Hot and dry, although the elevation (2,550 feet above sea level) mitigates summer temperatures somewhat (but they can still reach the low-100s).
+The climate in this part of the country is hot and dry, although the elevation (2,550 feet above sea level) mitigates summer temperatures somewhat (but they can still reach the low-100s).
 Winter temperatures are in the 30s, 40s and 50s.
 On average, the area receives 11 inches of rain per year.

 Recommended as a Retirement Spot?
 Yes